|

 that God smites his enemies with frogs.
 Personally I thought that the

-impressed with being smote off of a frog.
-But I expect that Big G knows what
+being smote off of a frog.
+But I expect that Big G knows what he’s doing.

-he’s doing.
-Another psalm said that the iniquitous get smote on the hinders,
+Another psalm said that the iniquitous get smote on the hinders, so with the

-so with the threat of a frog up the chuff I sat quietly with the most recent
+threat of a frog up the chuff I sat quietly with the most recent fruit of my

 Evensong